Close Menu

 113.06 Leukemia

 A. Acute leukemia (including all types of lymphoblastic lymphoma and juvenile chronic myelogenous leukemia (JCML).
 Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplantation, whichever is later.
-Thereafter, evaluate any residual impairment(s) under the criteria for the affected body system.
+Thereafter, look at any residual impairments under the criteria for the affected body system.

 OR